 As a successful candidate, you: (a) will participate in small teams of research, software, and (potentially) systems engineers that may include members from collaborating universities, other companies, and customer organizations; and (b) will interact directly with customers to participate in design reviews, support integration, testing, and demonstration, and/or produce clear, user-friendly documentation.
 Solid general written and oral communication skills are critical to your professional success in this role.

-BAE Systems engages in the design, development, manufacturing, and support of defense and aerospace systems used in the air, on land, at sea, and in space.
+BAE Systems is a global company engaged in the design, development, manufacturing, and support of defense and aerospace systems.